Hormones

 What you eat + how you live have the power to heal you

-When I say “blood sugar,” that might make you think of pre-diabetes or type 2 diabetes.
+When you hear “blood sugar,” you probably think of pre-diabetes or type 2 diabetes.

 Those are metabolic conditions that a LOT of Americans are dealing with, and they have everything to do with blood sugar.